Chickaboom!

-Chickaboom! is the seventh studio album by Canadian-New Zealand country singer Tami Neilson, released in February 2020.
+Chickaboom! is the seventh studio album by Canadian-New Zealand country singer Tami Neilson, released on 14 February 2020, by Neilson Records and Outside Music.
 A country album inspired by rockabilly, Chickaboom! was nominated for the Juno Award for Contemporary Roots Album of the Year and Aotearoa Music Award for Album of the Year at the 2020 Aotearoa Music Awards.
+The album debuted at number eight on the Official New Zealand Music Chart.

 Production

 Neilson was inspired by a rockabilly and country sound for the album, reminiscent of Johnny Cash and Wanda Jackson.
-Many of the songs are inspired by Neilson's struggles in the music industry and gender inequality.
+Many of the songs in the album are inspired by Neilson's struggles in the music industry and gender inequality.
 Neilson chose the album's title to express the sound of rockabilly and artists on Sun Records, and to evoke a feeling that the songs would "pop and explode".

 The album featured a stripped-back instrumentalisation compared to her previous album Sassafrass!, in part to be more easily able to replicate the album's sound in live performances.
-Neilson produced the album herself, and wrote or co-wrote every song on the album excluding the album's closer, "Sleep", which was written by New Zealand country musician Delaney Davidson.
+Neilson produced the album herself and wrote or co-wrote every song on the album excluding the album's closer, "Sleep", which was written by New Zealand country musician Delaney Davidson.
 Neilson's brother Jay Neilson was a major contributor to the project, performing guitars and appearing as a featured artist on the singles "Hey, Bus Driver!" and "Any Fool with a Heart".

 The song "Sister Mavis" was written as a tribute to singer Mavis Staples.
 Neilson's sons provided accompanying vocals for Neilson on the song "Queenie, Queenie".

 Release and promotion

-"Hey Bus Driver!" featuring Neilson's brother Jay Neilson was released as the first single from the album in September 2019.
+"Hey Bus Driver!" featuring Neilson's brother Jay Neilson was released as the lead single from the album in September 2019.
 Together the pair released Neilson's next single "Any Fool with a Heart" in October, followed by "Ten Tonne Truck" in November, "You Were Mine" in January 2020 and "Queenie, Queenie" in February.
-A music video was produced for "You Were Mine" and was intended to be released in January, however due to the severity of the 2019–20 Australian bushfire season, Neilson and her team shelved the video, due to it containing scenes of a fiery blaze.
+A music video was produced for "You Were Mine" and was intended to be released in January, however, due to the severity of the 2019–20 Australian bushfire season, Neilson and her team shelved the video, due to it containing scenes of a fiery blaze.

 Owing to the effects of the COVID-19 pandemic, Neilson was unable to tour in 2020.
 Instead, she focused on creating a YouTube series, The Tami Show, with her brother Jay.
-In February 2021, the album was re-released as a deluxe edition, featuring a five song concert recorded at Roundhead Studios for Radio New Zealand recorded with her band and the Big Boss Orchestra.
+On 19 February 2021, the album was re-released as a deluxe edition, featuring a five song concert recorded at Roundhead Studios for Radio New Zealand recorded with her band and the Big Boss Orchestra.